 The 0.412% tax for “exempt” capital gains on shares realised by MNE’s has been abolished.

 Finally, shares acquired further to an exchange and temporarily exempt do currently not benefit from a final exemption upon their divestment in case the part of the capital gain that was already present at the time of the exchange did not meet the conditions for a final exemption.
 Under the new rules a full, final exemption will be enabled in such hypothesis, provided of course that all conditions are satisfied upon divestment of the exchanged shares.

 NID and Investment Reserve

-NID will only be granted for “incremental equity” by limiting the NID equity to 1/5th of the positive difference between the company’s Belgium GAAP equity at the end of the taxable period and its Belgium GAAP equity at the end of the 5th previous taxable period.
+NID will only be granted for “incremental equity” by limiting the NID equity to 1/5th of the positive difference between the company’s Belgium GAAP equity at the beginning of the taxable period and its Belgium GAAP equity at the beginning of the 5th previous taxable period.

 The annual NID equity is deemed equal to zero for a taxable period where the company did not yet exist (relevant for the first 4 taxable periods after incorporation).

 For each of these taxable periods the NID equity will have to be reduced, where applicable with the 6 exclusions that currently already exist (own shares, DRD shareholdings, assets not producing periodic income, etc.).